-Part-ML aircraft maintenance programme (AMP) Aircraft identification 1 Registration(s): Туре: Serial no(s): Owner: Which basis is used for the maintenance programme?
-2 Design approval holder (DAH) ICA Tasks alternative to ICA introduce Yes No Minimum inspection programme (MIP) as detailed in the latest revision of AMC ML.A.302(d) Other MIP complying with ML.A.302(d) Additional maintenance requirements to ICA or MIP: deviations introduced?
-Yes No No Not applicable Approval/declaration of the maintenance programme (select the appropriate option) AMP declared by the owner Default AMP (ML.A.302(e)) Approved by the contracted CAMO/CAO.
+Part-ML aircraft maintenance programme (AMP) Aircraft identification 1 Registration(s): Type: Serial no(s): Owner: Which basis is used for the maintenance programme?
+2 Design approval holder (DAH) ICA Tasks alternative to ICA introduced in AMP?
+Yes No Minimum inspection programme (MIP) as detailed in the latest revision of AMC ML.A.302(d) Other MIP complying with ML.A.302(d) ments to ICA or MIP: deviations introduced?
+Additional maintenance requirements to ICA or MIP: deviations introduced?
+Yes No No Not applicable Approval/declaration of the maintenance programme (select the appropriate option) 3 AMP declared by the owner Default AMP (ML.A.302(e)) Approved by the contracted CAMO/CAO.
 Approval reference of the organisation: